top of page

 Feb 262 min read

 Today we are talking about how to build a major scale.
 All scales use a series of whole steps and half steps to build certain patterns.
 The pattern for a major scale is Whole Step - Whole Step - Half Step - Whole Step -Whole Step - Whole Step - Half Step To build a C major scale, start on C and follow this pattern going up.
-Here is a C major Scale on the piano keyboard: You can follow this same pattern to build any major scale on the piano, simply by changing your starting no
+Here is a C major Scale on the piano keyboard: Formula for C Major Scale on Piano You can follow this same pattern to build any major scale on the piano,

 Chelsea Farr